About Victorian jewelry

 - The Late or Aesthetic Victorian Era

 Different materials, gemstones and technics belong specifically for each era.
 Some styles though remained in favor longer than during one period.
 For instance, hair jewelry made its way from the Romantic through the Grand period.
 Snake and animal motifs were also in demand throughout the era.

 As to the Queen influence, Romantic Period jewelry had well pronounced sentimental vibes.
 It was the time when young Queen Victoria was in love with her husband, Prince Albert.
 And the whole nation admired their relationship.
 Cameos, matching brooches, miniature portraits and lockets reflected the likeness of loved ones.
 After Albert’s passing in 1861, the Early Victorian Period ended, and The Grand era began.

 After the incandescent bulb invention in 1870s, diamond jewelry started thriving like never before.
 Diamonds, being placed under the electric light, revealed their dazzling nature and looked truly fascinating.

 Besides Victorian diamond jewelry, mourning jewelry massively gained its popularity, reflecting the Queen grieving state after Albert’s passing.

-Tiffany & Co. introduced their first solitaire diamond engagement ring during Late Victorian times.
+Tiffany & Co. introduced their first solitaire diamond engagement ring during the Late Victorian time.
 Etruscan and Egyptian revival, along with the Oriental motifs kept being popular.
 Another typical style for the period was a choker necklace.

-The Aesthetic period and the whole Victorian era ended with Queen Victoria’s passing in 1901.
+The Aesthetic period and the whole Victorian era ended with the Queen Victoria’s passing in 1901.

-See our collection of the Victorian jewelry here.
+See our selection of the Victorian jewelry for sale here.